ibm-cloud-docs/Registry/registry_faq.md

 See [Why can't I add a namespace in {{site.data.keyword.registryshort}}?](/docs/Registry?topic=Registry-troubleshoot-add-namespace) for assistance.

+## How do I delete a namespace?
+{: #faq_namespace_delete}
+{: faq}

+If you no longer require a registry namespace, you can remove the namespace from your {{site.data.keyword.cloud_notm}} account.
+For more information, see [Removing namespaces](/docs/Registry?topic=Registry-registry_setup_cli_namespace#registry_remove).

+When you remove a namespace, any images that are stored in that namespace are also deleted.
+This action cannot be undone.
+{: attention}

 ## How do I obtain image pull credentials for {{site.data.keyword.registryshort}}?
 {: #faq_credentials}
 {: faq}